Fluid acrylic paint pouring has been getting more and more popular in recent years and we can see why!

-It will not have any negative or long lasting effects.
-However you may find that by adding more than the recommended values that the paint may start to become opaque.
+It will not have any negative or long-lasting effects.
+However, you may find that adding more than the recommended values that the paint may start to become opaque.
 Whether this is a negative or not I guess is determined by what the artist wishes to achieve.

 Is there a shelf life to Floetrol?

 Floetrol has a shelf life of one year in its original unopened packaging, once opened it is not possible for us to give it a definite shelf life as there are too many variables, however assuming that the Floetrol is kept in the right storage conditions then you should find it still good to use after 12 months.

 It will last for as long as the paint lasts.

 Are there any surfaces you shouldn’t use Floetrol on?